compute-io/compute.io/README.md

 <a name="range"></a>
 #### [compute.range( arr )](https://github.com/compute-io/range)

-Computes the arithmetic range of an array.
+Computes the arithmetic range of an `array`.

 ``` javascript
 var data = [ 2, 4, 2, 7, 3 ];